Download the PHP package nette/php-generator without Composer

 Result:

-Generating According to Existing Ones
+Generating from Existing Ones

 In addition to being able to model classes and functions using the API described above, you can also have them automatically generated using existing ones:

-Loading from PHP File
+Loading from PHP Files

-This requires nikic/php-parser to be installed.
+It requires nikic/php-parser to be installed.

 All versions of php-generator with dependencies